Tesla Model 3 Long Range

 Safety Systems

-Anti-lock Braking System (ABS): Standard on the Tesla Model 3 Long Range, this system prevents the wheels from locking during braking.
+Anti-lock Braking System (ABS): Standard on the Tesla Model 3 Long Range.
+It prevents the wheels from locking during braking.

-Electronic Stability Control (ESC): Standard on the Tesla Model 3 Long Range, this system improves the vehicle's stability and handling during sudden maneuvers or on slippery road conditions.
+Electronic Stability Control (ESC): Standard on the Tesla Model 3 Long Range.
+It improves stability during sudden maneuvers and on slippery roads.

-Lane-Keeping Assist (LKA): Standard on the Tesla Model 3 Long Range, this system helps prevent the vehicle from drifting out of its lane.
+Lane-Keeping Assist (LKA): Standard on the Tesla Model 3 Long Range.
+It applies steering corrections if the vehicle begins to leave its lane.

-It also includes a Lane Departure Warning system to alert the driver if the vehicle veers out of the lane.
+The Lane Departure Warning alerts the driver if the vehicle begins to leave its lane.

-Rear Cross Traffic Alert (RCTA): Standard on the Tesla Model 3 Long Range, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.
+Rear Cross Traffic Alert (RCTA): Standard on the Tesla Model 3 Long Range.
+It detects vehicles approaching from the side while reversing out of a parking space or driveway.

-Forward Collision Warning (FCW): Standard on the Tesla Model 3 Long Range, this driver assist system helps drivers avoid or mitigate frontal collisions.
+Forward Collision Warning (FCW): Standard on the Tesla Model 3 Long Range.
+It warns the driver of a potential frontal collision.

-Automatic Emergency Braking (AEB): Standard on the Tesla Model 3 Long Range, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.
+Automatic Emergency Braking (AEB): Standard on the Tesla Model 3 Long Range.
+It applies the brakes automatically if the driver does not respond to an imminent collision.

-Automatic Emergency Steering (AES): Standard on the Tesla Model 3 Long Range, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.
+Automatic Emergency Steering (AES): Standard on the Tesla Model 3 Long Range.
+The system can steer automatically to help avoid an imminent collision.

-Blind-spot Monitoring (BSM): Standard on the Tesla Model 3 Long Range, this system helps detect traffic in blind spots.
+Blind-spot Monitoring (BSM): Standard on the Tesla Model 3 Long Range.
+It detects traffic in the vehicle's blind spots.

 Driving Automation

-With the standard Basic Autopilot level 2 system, you get the following driving automation features.
+The standard Basic Autopilot SAE Level 2 system includes the following driving automation features:

 Sensors & Cameras